 Every website eventually encounters 404 errors.
 A 404 error page shows up when a visitor tries to access a URL that doesn’t exist.
 Maybe the link was typed incorrectly, the page was deleted, or a search engine indexed an outdated URL.
 No matter what happened, running into too many broken links and 404 pages can frustrate visitors, and hurt user experience.

-The simple fix: Redirect 404s with a simple plugin
+A simple option (use sparingly): redirect 404s with a simple plugin

-The easiest way to fix 404 errors is to use the free Redirect 404 to Homepage plugin by pipdig.
+The easiest way to set up a redirect in WordPress is to use the free Redirect 404 to Homepage plugin by pipdig.
 It’s super-lightweight, has no unnecessary settings, and works instantly.
 Here’s how to set it up:

 - In your WordPress dashboard, go to Plugins → Add New.